jasonLaster/backbone.wreqr-radio/README.md

-Backbone.WreqrChannel
+Backbone.WreqrRadio
 ================

-Backbone.WreqrChannel is a pattern for organizing multiple instances of `Backbone.Wreqr` into groups called Channels.
+Backbone.WreqrRadio is a pattern for organizing multiple instances of `Backbone.Wreqr` into groups called Channels.

 ## About

-The three messaging systems of `Wreqr`, an event aggregator, commands, and request-response, are convenient ways to communicate information within your application. `WreqrChannel` introduces a new concept called a Channel, which is simply a collection of those three messaging systems bundled together with an associated name.
+The three messaging systems of `Wreqr`, an event aggregator, commands, and request-response, are convenient ways to communicate information within your application. `WreqrRadio` introduces a new concept called a Channel, which is simply a collection of those three messaging systems bundled together with an associated name.
 It also lets you attach Channels onto any other object in your application, which are called Stations.

-With WreqrChannel you can manage as many Channels as you'd like throughout your application.
+With WreqrRadio you can manage as many Channels as you'd like throughout your application.
 An example use case is having a Channel for each component of your application and a single global Channel that connects them.

 ## Installation

-Clone this repository or install via bower: `bower install backbone.wreqr-channel`
+Clone this repository or install via bower: `bower install backbone.wreqr-radio`

-Include the file `backbone.wreqr-channel.js` in your application's scripts bundle.
+Include the file `backbone.wreqr-radio.js` in your application's scripts bundle.

 ## Nomenclature